kanthaus/kanthaus.online/user/pages/10.about/15.foodsharing/default.en.md

 2018 is going to be the year for this to happen: We will put up and take care of Food-Share Points, will hold informational events to get more citizens of Wurzen to participate and hopefully find many motivated companions.
 We will deepen our already existing contact to the local food bank and help as well as we can, so that the overworked ladies running it won't feel the need to close it down completely.

 You want to take part?
 Awesome!
-Just write us a [mail](mailto:hello@kanthaus.online) and we'll gladly tell you how to go about it!
+Have a look in the [events section](../events) to find out when the next meetup is due and drop by!
+Or simply write us a [mail](mailto:hello@kanthaus.online) and we'll gladly tell you how to go about it!